qmk/qmk_firmware/keyboards/kinesis/keymaps/xyverz/readme.md

 ## Still to do:

- * Need to figure out a better position for the ESC key.
- * Come up with a function for the empty keys shown in the alpha layers below.
- * Fix the CapsLock, NumLock, and ScrLck LEDs.
+ * Implement the CapsLock, NumLock, and ScrLck LEDs on the off-chance that I decide to actually solder some to the keyboard.

 ### Function Keys on All Layers (keypad toggles):
 	,-----------------------------------------------------------------.